zenml-io/zenml-plugins/model_control_plane/README.md

 # list train, test and inference datasets and predictions artifacts
 zenml model version artifacts demo 1
 ```
 Fantastic!
-By reusing the model version in the Staging stage, you've connected the inference dataset and predictions seamlessly.
+By reusing the model version in the Production stage, you've connected the inference dataset and predictions seamlessly.
 All these elements coexist within the same model version, allowing effortless tracing back to training data and model metrics.

 And what if you run the prediction pipeline again?
 ```bash